DHTMLX/docs-suite/docs/grid/configuration.md

 {{note Note, that it does not work for the select editor (*editorType: "select"*) and you need to use the combobox editor (*editorType:"combobox"*) if you want a drop-down list to open on the mouse click.}}

-## Summary of counted values
+## Summary of calculated values

-You can get the summary of counted values based on the data of columns using the Grid API.
+You can get the summary of calculated values based on the data of columns using the Grid API.
 First, you need to form a summary list on the needed level - for the whole component or for a particular column:

 ### Creating a summary object

-To form a summary list on the grid's level, you need to use the [`summary`](grid/api/grid_summary_config.md) configuration option of Grid.
+To form a summary list on the Grid's level, you need to use the [`summary`](grid/api/grid_summary_config.md) configuration option of Grid.
 The defined list will be available both on the grid's level and on the column's level.
-The `summary` configuration option of Grid is an *object* with counted values set as *key:value* pairs, where the keys are the field names and values can be:
+The `summary` configuration option of Grid is an *object* with calculated values, where the *keys* are the field names and the *values* can be:

+- a string with the name of the applied functor

-- a tuple `[string, string]` that specifies the column id and the name of the applied functor
+- a tuple `[string, string]` that specifies the field name and the name of the applied functor

-- a `(row: IRow[]) => string | number;` function for calculating the summary of the column
+- a `(rows: IRow[]) => string | number;` function for calculating the summary of the column

 To form a summary list that will be available on the column's level only, you should use the [`summary`](grid/api/api_gridcolumn_properties.md) configuration option of the column.
 The `summary` configuration option of a column can be initialized either as an *object* or as a *string*.
-As an object it contains counted values set as *key:value* pairs, where the keys are the field names and values can be:
+As an object it contains calculated values set as *key:value* pairs, where the *keys* are the field names and *values* can be:

+- a string with the name of the applied functor

-- a tuple `[string, string]` that specifies the column id and the name of the applied functor
+- a tuple `[string, string]` that specifies the field name and the name of the applied functor

-- a `(row: IRow[]) => string | number;` function for calculating the summary of the column
+- a `(rows: IRow[]) => string | number;` function for calculating the summary of the column

 :::info
 When the column `summary` property is initialized as a string, the resulting value (excluding "count") is used with applied **patternMask**/**numberMask**, if there are any.
 :::

+You can use the [`dhx.methods`](helpers/data_calculation_functions.md) helper to redefine the default functors or to create a custom function for data calculation.

 Here's an example of using both `summary` configuration options - for Grid and for a column: